planeswalker1/flash-cards/README.md

 # _flash-cards_

-#### _A website to practice html, css, and javaScript terms, 10.03.2017_
+#### _A website to practice JavaScript terms, 12.09.2017_

 #### By _**planeswalker1**_

 ## Description

-_This page has been created to practice adding, and removing classes with jQuery._
+_This page has been created to practice adding, and removing classes with jQuery.
+Also practice looping arrays and appending HTML elements to the DOM._

 ## Setup/Installation Requirements